• Skip to primary navigation

 Cake batter in a bowl.

-Step 8.
-Gently add ½ of the beaten egg whites into the main preparation and mix with a rubber spatula.
-Add the rest of the egg whites and mix.
+Step 8: Gently add ½ of the beaten egg whites into the main preparation and mix with a rubber spatula.
+Add the remaining egg whites and mix.

 Pound cake batter in a baking pan lined with parchment.